mgsterling11/taxi_fare_app/README.md

 Hello,

-Welcome to my first programs, MGS BANK and ROCK PAPER SCISSORS, written in Ruby.
+Welcome to my first programs, MGS BANK, TIC TAC TOE and ROCK PAPER SCISSORS, written in Ruby.

 More programs to follow very soon.